wp-plugins/cp-related-posts/readme.txt

 It is possible exclude a post from the list of related posts, with only check the option: "Exclude this post from others related posts", or hide the related posts from a post through the option: "Hide the related posts from this post"

+**Filters called by CP Related Posts**

+cprp_post_thumbnail: Requires two parameters, a link tag with the thumbnail, and the object with the post's data.

+cprp_post_title: Requires two parameters, a div tag with the post title, and the object with the post's data.

+cprp_post_percentage: Requires two parameters, a div tag with the percentage of similarity, and the object with the post's data.

+cprp_post_excerpt: Requires two parameters, the text of generated excerpt, and the object with the post's data.

+cprp_post_tags: Requires two parameters, a div tag with the tags assigned to the post, and the object with the post's data.

+cprp_content: Requires two parameters, the html tags of the generated related posts, and an array with the objects of related posts.

 == Frequently Asked Questions ==

 = Q: How to relate posts manually? =